TheBIMsider/GHT/README.md

 1. **Add Rounds**: Enter your golf round details including date, course, score, par, course rating, and slope
 2. **Automatic Calculations**: The app calculates score differentials and converts 9-hole rounds to 18-hole equivalents
-3. **USGA Handicap**: Uses official USGA method to calculate your handicap index from your best differentials
+3. **Dual USGA Handicaps**: Uses official USGA method to calculate both "All Courses" and "Regulation Only" handicap indexes
+4. **Separate Statistics**: Track performance across all course types or focus on regulation courses only
-4. **Data Persistence**: All data is automatically saved to Google Sheets and synced across devices
+5. **Data Persistence**: All data is automatically saved to Google Sheets and synced across devices

 ### Handicap Calculation Method

-The app follows official USGA guidelines:
+The app follows official USGA guidelines and provides **two separate handicap calculations**:

+**All Courses Handicap:**
+- Includes all course types (regulation, executive, par-3, practice rounds)
+- Uses rounds marked as "Include in Handicap"
+- Perfect for tracking overall playing ability

+**Regulation Courses Only Handicap:**
+- Only includes regulation course rounds marked as "Include in Handicap"
+- Follows the same USGA calculation method
+- Ideal for official handicap tracking and tournament play

+**Calculation Rules for Both:**
 - Uses the best differentials from your rounds (not just recent scores)
 - 20+ rounds: Uses best 8 differentials
 - 10-19 rounds: Uses best 40% of differentials